ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 In Kotlin you directly refer to a field on a class.
 Then if you need to you can define a getter or setter.
 However instead of explicitly referring to the accessor method, the method will instead be implicitly used when accessing the field:
 <script src="https://gist.github.com/ciferkey/9ee0e704c39fd587adc775d2423a6349.js"></script>

-Additionally since Kotlin aims for a pleasant Java interop experience you can use Kotlin's property access syntax on Java classes which have a getter.
+Additionally since Kotlin aims for a pleasant Java interop experience you can use Kotlin's property access syntax on Java classes that have a getter.
 Kotlin will handle the conversion for you.
 So if you have a Plain Old Java Object with getters and setters you can use it in Kotlin as if its a Kotlin class in most cases.
 This means we can update our previous example to:
 <script src="https://gist.github.com/ciferkey/94c1018cbd09006f9efc152158e59a9b.js"></script>

-__Default/Optional Parameters__
+#### Default/Optional Parameters

 In Kotlin you can set default values for method parameters.
-This makes the parameters optional allowing you to omit them when you want.
+This makes the parameters optional.
 In the previous examples we have been hard-coding the type of Workbook used as HSSFWorkbook (this an Excel '97 compatible workbook, .xls).
 What if a user wants to use a XSSFWorkbook (Excel 2007, .xlsx) instead?
 It would be nice if a user could provide the workbook to use if they wanted to.
-With default parameter value we can enable this behavior:
+With a default parameter value we can enable this behavior:
 <script src="https://gist.github.com/ciferkey/e24267a779c53de742a4dda51da45341.js"></script>

-__Extension Methods__
+#### Extension Methods

 So after all that work we now have a nice way to create and modify Workbooks.
 What about Sheets, Rows and Cells though?
 For Workbooks we were able to create a default Workbook or use a provided Workbook.
 Will that work for the other parts?
-With Apache POI you need a parent object to create a child object:
+Remember that with Apache POI you need a parent object to create a child object:
 <script src="https://gist.github.com/ciferkey/1f4bc092baf73b87845b5c30b7398d58.js"></script>

 Lets think back to the example from the beginning we would like to create:
 <script src="https://gist.github.com/ciferkey/a0b1421b853b6c9ccaa4da308fe3fe58.js"></script>

-You will notice that inside the lambda block passed to the "workbook" expression we want to have a similar looking "sheet" expression.
-If you think back to the explanation given earlier that  *expression* is actually a call to a method named "statement" on the implicit Workbook object.
+You will notice that inside the lambda block passed to the "workbook" expression we want to have a similar looking "sheet" expression (starting on line 2).
+If we think back to the explanation of how the "workbook" expression works we realize that the "sheet" *expression* is actually a call to a method named "statement" on the implicit Workbook object.
 However Workbook is a class from Apache POI that we do not have control over and it does not have any method like that!
-So what we need is a clean mechanism to enhance the existing Java classes in the API.
+So what we need is a clean mechanism to enhance the existing Java classes from the API.

 If we were working in Java some options to achieve this are:

 * Use inheritance to extend the classes in the library to add new functionality.
 In this case it would generally be frowned upon.
 Item 18 in Effective Java (Favor composition over inheritance) makes the important distinction between using inheritance within your own projects vs across project boundaries:
 > It is safe to use inheritance within a package, where the subclass and the superclass implementations are under the control of the same programmers.
 It is also safe to use inheritance when extending classes specifically designed and documented for extension (Item 19).
 Inheriting from ordinary concrete classes across package boundaries, however, is dangerous ...
 Unlike method invocation, inheritance violates encapsulation [Snyder86].
 In other words, a subclass depends on the implementation details of its superclass for its proper function.
 The superclass’s implementation may change from release to release, and if it does, the subclass may break, even though its code has not been touched.
 As a consequence, a subclass must evolve in tandem with its superclass, unless the superclass’s authors have designed and documented it specifically for the purpose of being extended.